White Croatia: Territory versions

-Ukrainian and Russian scholars have tended to attribute the Croats with large and influential territories in the East, meanwhile Polish and Czech scholars tended to diminish the existence of the Croats in their countries.
-Polish scholars avoided to locate the Croats near Kraków and considered that did not border at Ruthenia because when Vladimir the Great attacked the Croats in 992 it would have been perceived as a call for war by Bolesław I the Brave.
-However, whether the Cherven Cities were inhabited by the Lendians or White Croats, and were independent from both Poland and Kievan Rus', it is part of a wider ethnographic dispute between Polish and Ukrainian-Russian historians.
-Regardless of that, White Croatia was initially thought to have been located along the Upper Elbe river in Northeastern Bohemia and/or around the Upper Vistula valley in Lesser Poland.
-This is based only on the DAI description that they lived North-East of Bavaria, North of Hungary, and South of the White Serbs.
-It is also related to the trends in argumentation among Polish and Czech historians, as the former negated the existence of Croats in Poland and latter lack of doubt they existed near Sudetes in Czech Republic.
-However, due to information from other sources, in the 19th century became common conclusion that the Croats lived North and East of Carpathians, specifically Prykarpattia and Eastern Galicia.
+Polish historians have tended to disagree with Ukrainian and Russian historians on the extent of White Croat territory.
+The Ukrainian and Russian scholars have tended to attribute the Croats with large and influential territories in the East, while Polish and Czech scholars tended to diminish the existence of the Croats in their countries.
+Polish scholars avoided locating the Croats near Kraków and also thought the Croats did not border Ruthenia, claiming that if it did, Vladimir the Great's attack on the Croats in 992 would have been perceived as a call for war by Bolesław I the Brave.
+Polish and Russian-Ukrainian historians also disagree on whether the Cherven Cities were inhabited by the Lendians or White Croats, and were independent from both Poland and Kievan Rus'.
+Regardless, White Croatia was initially thought to have been located along the Upper Elbe river in Northeastern Bohemia and/or around the Upper Vistula valley in Lesser Poland.
+This is based only on De Administrando Imperio's description that they lived northeast of Bavaria, North of Hungary, and South of the White Serbs.
+Also related are trends in disagreements among Polish and Czech historians, as the former negated the existence of Croats in Poland and latter maintained that they existed near Sudetes in Czech Republic.
+However, due to information from other sources, in the 19th century it became commonly held that the Croats lived North and East of Carpathians, specifically Prykarpattia and Eastern Galicia.

-In the 19th and early 20th century, Pavel Jozef Šafárik and Lubor Niederle combined both Eastern and Western concept on the localization of Croatia, specifically, to be extending from Eastern Galicia up to Northeastern Bohemia.
-Niederle, placing White Croatia in Prykarpattia, argued that they mainly were located on river Vistula, between Czech and Ukrainian Croats, and they formed one big alliance of Croatian tribes which fell apart when the Vistulan Croats migrated to the Western Balkans in the 7th century.
-Josef Markwart and Ljudmil Hauptmann also placed their main center on river Vistula.
-The Polish historians mostly were against the localization of Croatian homenland on river Vistula (eventually in Silesia), arguing it is based on loose evidence, and as such ignored Croats and White Croatia in their synthesis of the Polish history.
-It was in accordance with Czech and German historians who related it with the principality of Slavník dynasty on Upper Elbe river in Northeastern Bohemia, and considered that those Croats came from Ukrainian Croats on river Dniester, which argued Ukrainian and Russian historians.
+In the 19th and early 20th century, Pavel Jozef Šafárik and Lubor Niederle combined both Eastern and Western concept on the localization of White Croatia, concluding that it extended from Eastern Galicia up to Northeastern Bohemia.
+Niederle placed White Croats in Prykarpattia, arguing that they were mainly located on the river Vistula, between Czech and Ukrainian Croats, and that they formed one big alliance of Croatian tribes which fell apart when the Vistulan Croats migrated to the Western Balkans in the 7th century.
+Josef Markwart and Ljudmil Hauptmann also placed the White Croat main center on the Vistula.
+Polish historians mostly disagreed, arguing that the theory was based on loose evidence, and as such ignored Croats and White Croatia in their synthesis of the Polish history.
+They were in accordance with Czech and German historians, who considered the White Croats to be related to the Slavník dynasty on the Upper Elbe river, and thought that those Croats came from Ukrainian Croats on the river Dniester - a theory which contradicted with Ukrainian and Russian historians.
 A. A. Šahmatov, S. M. Seredonjin and others located Croatia in Eastern Galicia.

 Borders of Duchy of Bohemia and Slavník dynasty under Boleslaus I and Boleslaus II of Přemyslid dynasty.

-The presumed, but disputable, location of Croatian tribes (blue, yellow) superimposed to the present-day territory of the Czech Republic during the 10th century, per V.V.
-Sedov (2002).
+The presumed, but disputable, location of Croatian tribes (blue, yellow) in present-day Czech Republic during the 10th century, per abandoned hypothesis about the Czech tribes.